Fort Sam Houston Housing

 Official Site: Joint Base San Antonio-Fort Sam Houston

-Fort Sam Houston is located on the northeast side of San Antonio, Texas between I-35 and the Harry Wurzbach Parkway.
-It’s southeast of the San Antonio International Airport, and about 10 minutes away from the downtown area.
-Randolph AFB is northeast of the post by around 12 miles, and in between the two installations lie the towns of Kirby, Windcrest, and Converse.
-About 20 miles from Fort Sam Houston are the cities of Cibolo, Schertz, Universal City, and Live Oaks, TX.
+Fort Sam Houston is located on the northeast side of San Antonio, Texas, between I-35 and the Harry Wurzbach Parkway.
+It’s southeast of the San Antonio International Airport, and the base is about 10 minutes from the downtown area.
+Randolph AFB is roughly 12 miles northeast of the post, and in between the two installations lie the towns of Kirby, Windcrest, and Converse.
+About 20 miles from Fort Sam Houston are the cities of Cibolo, Schertz, Universal City, and Live Oak, TX.

-The bases belonging to Joint Base San Antonio are in different sections of the city, which is the second largest city in Texas.
-Though now considered a combined base, and the largest one in the DOD at that, the installations of Joint Base San Antonio (JBSA) are quite spread out across the city.
-Most residents continue to call them by their individual names.
+San Antonio is the second largest city in Texas.
+The installations comprising JBSA—Lackland AFB, Randolph AFB, Camp Bullis, and Fort Sam Houston—make it the largest combined base in the DoD.
+The bases are spread across the city, and most residents continue to call them by their individual names.
 The Air Force is the lead agency for Joint Base San Antonio.

 Arrival Lodging